federicocarboni/saxe/README.md

 ## Runtime Support

-Basic XML parsing is supported on any ES2017 runtime.
-Older runtimes can still run `saxe` after transpilation and polyfilling any missing functionality.
+- Basic XML parsing: any ES2017 runtime.
+For older runtimes transpiling and polyfilling is enough.

-Encoding support requires [`TextDecoder`]; most runtimes support it natively, but it may be polyfilled.
+- Encoding support: requires [`TextDecoder`]; most runtimes support it natively, but it can be polyfilled if not available.

 ## Document Type Declaration

-Most[^1] JavaScript XML parsers skip Document Type Declarations (DTD) without even checking for well-formedness or ignore most declarations.
+Many[^1] JavaScript XML parsers skip DTDs without checking for well-formedness or ignore most declarations.

-Internal DTD subset parsing is required even for non-validating[^2] processors.
+Internal DTD subset parsing is required even for non-validating[^2] processors, this parser implements the entire specification:
-So most JavaScript implementations are not compliant.
-Even if one were to manually parse the internal DTD and provide the entity values to [isaacs/sax-js] or [lddubeau/saxes] proper entity expansion cannot be replicated.
-This is fine where the DTDs are prohibited or explicitly ignored but is incorrect for any other protocol or format.

-This parser checks the whole internal DTD subset for well-formedness and recognizes `ATTLIST` and `ENTITY` declarations.
-Attributes declared in the internal subset are normalized appropriately and entities are expanded correctly.
-This process has [security implications](#security); if the default behavior is undesirable it may be configured.
+- Internal DTD subset is parsed and checked for well-formedness.
+- `ATTLIST` and `ENTITY` declarations are recognized to normalize attributes and expand entities.

+This process has [security implications](#security); so if the default behavior is undesirable it may be configured.

 External markup declarations and external entities are not required for non-validating[^2] processors and are explicitly not supported.